Triggered-Happy/tutorials/asyncio/lesson1/part5.md

 ### Producer-Consumer model

 In computing, the producer-consumer problem (also known as the bounded-buffer problem) is a family of problems described by Edsger W. Dijkstra since 1965.

-A producer submits work to be done to a queue (or multiple producers even).
-In our example, we will work with one producer.
+A `producer` submits work to be done to a `queue` (or multiple producers even).
+In our example, we will work with <u>one producer</u>.

 ```
 class Producer: